 The daily act of Collective Worship is a legal requirement in all schools and at St Michael's it is based on a Christian and Anglican foundation.
 We use the Bible as reference, as well as examples from other walks of life.

-It provides the opportunity to come together as a school community to promote Christian values and the vision of the school, which is 'enabling every child to flourish in their potential as a child of God.'
+It provides the opportunity to come together as a school community to promote Christian values and the vision of the school, which is based on Jesus' saying in the Gospel of St John (John 10.10), so that children can experience life in all its fulness.

 Christian teaching provides the children with the opportunity to relate the core values to their own lives and reflect on choices they have made and how choices impact on lives and on this world.

 It encourages pupils to take responsibility for their own conduct and display good values around the school and on a Friday we celebrate examples of good values in our celebration worship.

 Prayer plays a very important role at collective worship.
 Children have the opportunity to do silent prayers, during quiet reflection as well as write prayers in their special place in the classroom or in the communal area.
 Children's prayers are dedicated to God as part of the Church worship.

 Children play an integral part of collective worship, with them leading the beginning and end of the worship and also running the Wednesday collective worship independently.

 The following elements are part of our usual school practice (some of the aspects have been adapted due to Covid restrictions):